 What to do in Acadia National Park Beside Hike?

 There are plenty of things to do in Acadia National Park.
+If you are visiting for a long weekend, you may be interested in this 3 day itinerary.
 Here are some options of what you can do that does not involve hiking.

 Other Great Hiking Trails in Maine